Things You're Just Supposed to Know

 MDIHOW 343

 In another piece of concept art, more details are added, almost enough to tell a story.
 Is the corpse on the bed perhaps a homicide, after which the killer strung himself up?
 You know, one of those murder-suicide things?
 (Note the kicked-over chair in these sketches.)
+(In what follows, note that a lot of these sketches are Duane Alt paintings based on Ken's rough sketches.)

 Well, none of that stuff made it.
 But notice in the upper right hand corner that Anderson wanted "bats" and a "lightning flash" effect.
 The lightning has always been there, of course, and in 2007 he finally got his other wish posthumously when the sound of bats was added to the WDW stretching galleries.
 I know that pixie dust sometimes takes awhile to kick in, but...50 years?